+In this work, we propose a novel Dynamic Structured Knowledge Flow to enable structured and efficient knowledge propagation throughout scientific discovery activities, and instantiate it in FlowSearch, a multi-agent system grounded in this design.
+Unlike conventional sequential planning, the proposed Structured Knowledge Flow models scientific discovery as \textbf{an evolving graph} (as illustrated in Fig.~\ref{fig:case_study}) of interdependent knowledge units, where exploratory breadth and reasoning depth are jointly supported through incremental expansion and structural revision.
+Within this flow, knowledge is decomposed, integrated, and summarized at different granularity levels, enabling deep local reasoning while preserving global coherence.

-In this work, we present {\ProjectName}, a multi-agent system built upon a dynamic knowledge flow framework that enables structured and efficient knowledge propagation throughout the process of scientific discovery.
-The system begins with a flow planner that constructs an initial knowledge flow, where nodes represent subproblems to be solved or key concepts to be retrieved, and edges encode the knowledge dependencies among them.
-As discovery progresses, the knowledge flow can be incrementally expanded to ensure both exploratory breadth and reasoning depth, while its structure remains dynamically revisable in response to intermediate findings—enabling the overall process to proceed in a reflective and adaptive manner.
-Importantly, each node in the flow not only guides the execution of subtasks but also supports recursive decomposition, integration of upstream knowledge, and local summarization of intermediate results.
-This leads to a more refined and contextually relevant knowledge stream, which allows for deep reasoning within local regions of the flow while maintaining global coherence through dynamic flow-level adjustments.
-Such a design ensures the efficiency of the knowledge flow and enhances the system’s ability to perform complex, multi-step scientific problem solving.
+FlowSearch instantiates this abstraction as a multi-agent system by operationalizing the dynamic structured knowledge flow throughout the research process.
+It starts with a flow planner that initializes a graph-structured knowledge flow, where nodes represent subproblems or key concepts and edges capture their knowledge dependencies.
+As scientific discovery progresses, the knowledge flow is continuously expanded and dynamically revised in response to intermediate findings.
+Each node orchestrates the execution of corresponding subtasks while supporting recursive decomposition, integration of upstream knowledge, and local summarization, thereby enabling structured and efficient knowledge propagation with effective context management across complex, multi-step scientific problem solving.